LorenFrankLab/spyglass/docs/src/ForDevelopers/UsingNWB.md

 - Each recording and sorting is given truncated UUID strings as part of concatenations.

-Following broader Python conventions, methods a method that will not be explicitly called by the user should start with `_`
+Following broader Python conventions, a method that will not be explicitly called by the user should start with `_`

 ## Time